 From the SDLC level, Pro4People appointed the following persons engaged in the communication on the program level:

 - Project Manager – responsible for managing the SDLC project following Maturity/Agile.
 On the Maturity level, the expected product roadmap and features were translated into the product backlog, prepared as specifications, detailed designs, or user stories.
-The product management activities were additionally amplified, modified, and updated with Pro4People’s expertise and know-how from previous software medical device projects.
+We amplified, modified, and updated the product management activities with Pro4People’s expertise and know-how from previous software medical device projects.
 The Project Manager coordinated the SDLC team effort estimations.
-Subsequently, these estimations were used to inform the product team about what could be implemented and with how much effort.
+Subsequently we used these estimations to inform the product team about what could be implemented and with how much effort.
 As a result they were essential in the continuous discussions on the roadmap planning against set business milestones.
 On the Agile level, the team followed Scrum methodology, working in two-week sprints, embracing change.
 The team deployed versions fortnightly to demo environments for the product team to verify alignment and come back with the feedback.

 - Business Analyst – responsible for communication with a Product Manager (aka Product Owner) as well as turning a product vision and a value proposition into functions, specifications, and dividing them into architectural software units.
 That role also involved documenting product and software requirements along with all the traceability information required by medical regulations.
 Consequently, the Business Analyst worked as the primary owner of the product vision in the software development team.
 He explained to the engineers what the product team wanted to achieve.
 Correspondingly, he also informed the product team about the implementation itself, its limitations, and delivered functionalities.

 - UI/UX Designer – responsible for designing User Experience (UX) and User Interface (UI) for both mobile and web applications.
 The person worked closely with the Head of Industrial Design from the client’s organization.
 The UI/UX design was first aligned with the Client’s Cooperate Identity, but most importantly designed and adjusted to the demographic profiles of the system’s end users specified in the PLC Intended Purpose.
-Rapid prototyping tools, like InVision, were used to lower the cost of experimentation, reiteration and significantly reducing any rework when implementing the finally agreed UI/UX design.
+The UI/UX Designer used Rapid prototyping tools, like InVision, to lower the cost of experimentation, reiteration and significantly reduce any rework during implementation of the finally agreed UI/UX design.
 Our UI/UX Designer worked closely with our Business Analyst to design the UI/UX.
-As a result, medical device usage was significantly simplified and designed to improve therapeutic outcomes for end users.
+As a result, we managed to significantly simplify the medical device’s usage and design it to improve therapeutic outcomes for end users.

 - Quality Manager.
 Pro4People’s Quality Manager worked closely with the Client’s Quality Manager to decide where the processes defined in both organizations’ QMS’s should be used.
 This resulted in a clear definition of working standards to be followed.
 In effect no issues were raised during both Supplier Audit and CE marking audit from a renowned notified body.
 Furthermore, our Regulatory Expert, helped to define an SaMD product regulatory strategy suggesting how a system shall be divided, developed, and of course documented.
 This also made it less prone to regulatory risk derived from changes in SaMD software when a product is put on the market.

 Software-Hardware integration was another very important area of collaboration.
 It required excellent communication between the Pro4People mobile Apps team and the Korean team developing the medical device.
-As a result, the communication technology, API specification, translation of application use cases into API calls, implementation, integration, as well as automated and manual testing were agreed upon.
-Software-Hardware integration was done daily.
-Problems were documented in JIRA and subsequently assigned to either the mobile applications or medical device development teams for further investigation and resolution.
+As a result, we agreed upon the communication technology, API specification, translation of application use cases into API calls, implementation, integration, as well as automated and manual testing.
+The team performed Software-Hardware integration on a daily bases.
+We documented problems in JIRA and subsequently assigned them to either the mobile applications or medical device development teams for further investigation and resolution.

-Setting up a Service Provision Team gained importance as the project approached the Go-Live milestone.
-For this reason new functions were added to the program management structure: Level Two, and Level Three support in addition to our Client’s pre-existing Service Desk for Level One support.
+Setting up a Service Provision Team gained importance as the internet of medical things project approached the Go-Live milestone.
+For this reason we added new functions to the program management structure: Level Two, and Level Three support in addition to our Client’s pre-existing Service Desk for Level One support.
 In order to facilitate system roll-out, Pro4People provided Level Two technical support, in addition to design and development activities.